Philipp Hofmann: Greuther Fürth

 On 13 June 2017, Hofmann returned to Germany to join 2.
 Bundesliga club Greuther Fürth on a three-year contract for an undisclosed fee.
 After recovering from a medial collateral ligament injury suffered during pre-season, he made his debut for the club in a DFB-Pokal first round match versus SV Morlautern on 13 August 2017 and scored two goals in the 5–0 victory.
 Prior to the winter break, Hofmann made just 11 appearances (scoring three goals) and departed the Sportpark Ronhof prior to the resumption of the 2017–18 season in January 2018.

 Eintracht Braunschweig

 On 23 January 2018, Hofmann transferred to 2.
 Bundesliga club Eintracht Braunschweig on a 2 1/2-year contract.
 He scored 12 goals in 52 appearances before his departure at the end of the 2018–19 season.

 Karlsruher SC

 On 11 June 2019, Hofmann transferred to newly promoted 2.
 Bundesliga club Karlsruher SC on a two-year contract, with one-year option.
 He scored 53 goals in 104 appearances during three seasons at the Wildparkstadion and was released when his contract expired at the end of the 2021–22 season.

 VfL Bochum

 On 4 May 2022, Hofmann signed a two-year contract with Bundesliga club VfL Bochum on a free transfer, effective 1 July 2022.
+He made 37 appearances and scored 9 goals during a 2022–23 season in which the club narrowly avoided the relegation playoffs.
+Hofmann signed a new three-year contract in August 2023 and was added to the team's leadership group.
+The club finished the 2023–24 season in the relegation playoff place and following an own goal in the 3–0 first leg defeat to Fortuna Düsseldorf, Hofmann scored twice in the second leg to help the club to a 3–3 draw on aggregate.
+He was substituted prior to the deciding shootout, from which VfL Bochum emerged victorious.
+Hofmann made 32 appearances and scored six goals during the 2023–24 season.

+Hofmann continued in his starting role during the first half of the 2024–25 season.
+On 14 December 2024 and with Bochum having no remaining substitutions, he played the final minutes of a 1–1 draw versus Union Berlin in goal, due to goalkeeper Patrick Drewes leaving the pitch after being hit by an object thrown from the crowd.
+Hofmann made 33 appearances and scored three goals prior to suffering a season-ending "quite life-threatening" injury during a 0–0 draw with 1.
+FC Heidenheim on 2 May 2025.
+He broke a rib and suffered a collapsed lung in a collision with Marvin Pieringer and his "lung function was only restored after a minor procedure to drain fluid in his chest".
+In his absence, the club was relegated to the 2.
+Bundesliga.